 Meantime to the decline of agricultural land, there is the change in employment structure in which the farm employment is shrinking.
-At the provincial level, the rate of labor engaging in agricultural production is only 58% of total labor force (Phạm Minh Thăng 2013).
+At the provincial level, the rate of labor engaging in agricultural production is only 58% of total labor force (Pham Minh Thăng 2013).
 In fact, this figure is even lower because many farmers who do at the same time agricultural production and other non-farm job but they still report that they are farmers.
 In the targeted communes, the rate of farm employment in Cam Hoang commune is 56% in total labor force.
 In Cam Phuc commune, there is no official data on the labor structure of commune but the rate of farm employment is much lower because this commune has involved in the land conversion for industrialization since 2000s and the industrial companies are located surrounding the commune.
-The number of migrant worker stays in this commune are providing the services for migrant workers such as food, home stead, and other necessities.
+The number of migrant worker stays in this commune even over the local population.
+Recently, the main livelihood activities of villagers in this commune are providing the services for migrant workers such as food, home stead, and other necessities.
 Many households in this commune also produce the wooden goods as the traditional artisan.
 Therefore the number of labor engaging in agricultural production is decreasing.
 The results from our survey show that the labor force involving in farming activities is only 28% of total labor in the sampled households.